bartneck/swiML/README.md

 </program>
 ```

-Or if you want to model a repetition you can write:
+Or if you want to model a repetition, you can write:

 ```
 <?xml version="1.0" encoding="UTF-8"?>